Picovoice/octopus/binding/web/README.md

 ### Octopus Models

 Octopus requires a model file on initialization.
-Create a custom model file from [Picovoice Console](https://console.picovoice.ai/cat) or you can use the [default model file](/lib/common/octopus_params.pv).
+You can use one the model files located in [/lib/common/light/](/lib/common/light) matching the required language code.

 For the web packages, there are two methods to initialize Octopus.